 The information on this sheet is a guideline.
+Please see your distributors website for further, detailed requirements.

 The site must allow clear access for field work crews to enter and exit and complete their work.